Sarnia: Early history

 Ethnic French colonists, who came from Detroit, were the first European colonizers of what became Sarnia in about 1807–1810; their role is marked by a historic plaque installed by the Ontario Heritage Society.
 They were fur traders with the Huron and Three Fires Confederacy.
-At this time the French Jesuits also established a mission near the Huron village on the east bank of the river.
-Later the men established farms, attracted other settlers, and stimulated growth in the area.
+At this time, the French Jesuits also established a mission near the Huron village on the river's east bank.
+Later, the men established farms, attracted other settlers, and stimulated growth in the area.

 The township was surveyed in 1829, and in the early 1830s, a wave of Scottish immigrants settled in the area.
-They became dominant as English speakers and for decades claimed to have founded the city.
+They became dominant as English speakers and, for decades, claimed to have founded the city.

 Port Sarnia expanded throughout the 19th century; on 19 June 1856, Parliament passed An Act to Incorporate the Town of Sarnia, and the name Port Sarnia was officially changed to Sarnia, effective 1 January 1857.
 The Act mentioned 1,000 inhabitants in three wards.
 The important lumber industry was based on the wealth of virgin timber in the area, at a time of development around the Great Lakes.
 Lumber was especially in demand in the booming US cities of Chicago and Detroit.

 The discovery of oil in nearby Oil Springs in 1858 by James Miller Williams, and the arrival of the Great Western Railway in 1858 and the Grand Trunk Railway in 1859, all stimulated Sarnia's growth.
-The rail lines were later linked directly to the United States by the opening of the St. Clair Tunnel under the St. Clair River at Sarnia in 1890, by the Grand Trunk Railway.
+The rail lines were later linked directly to the United States by the opening of the St. Clair Tunnel under the St. Clair River at Sarnia in 1890 by the Grand Trunk Railway.
 This was the first railroad tunnel ever constructed under a river.
 The tunnel was an engineering marvel in its day, achieved through the development of original techniques for excavating in a compressed air environment.

+In 1860 the Prince of Wales met the Chief of the Ojibways of Garden River, with 75 indigenous leaders, at Sarnia and gave them 1860 Queen Victoria Peace medals with the Prince of Wales logo engraved on the obverse.